Workplace Design Trends for 2020: See the Top Space Planning Trends

 Private offices will not be going away any time soon, despite these changes.

 In 2020, there will be a stronger push towards active learning classrooms in universities.
-In fact, 73% of colleges are expected to start incorporating them next year, according to Top Hat.
+In fact, according to Top Hat, 73% of colleges are expected to start incorporating them next year.
 This push will affect how classrooms are designed, and the types of technology that will be placed inside of them.

 New forms of technology will be used to complement the teaching methods of professors.
 As this tech develops, virtual reality displays may be incorporated into classrooms in the near future.

-For hospitals and healthcare facilities, there will be a strong push towards biophilic design in the New Year.
+For hospital and healthcare facility trends, there will be a strong push towards biophilic design in the New Year.
 Thanks to their calming vibes, plants can be used to reduce stress in patients waiting for appointments.
 These plants also provide additional ventilation in places that are known for their hot climates.

 Designers will also focus on using materials that can prevent the spread of germs inside these facilities.
 For example, copper will be used more often, since it can kill viruses associated with the flu.
 It also has a pleasant look to it that will enhance the facility’s appearance.

 Of course, new technologies will be incorporated to help doctors provide the best care for patients.

 A big development in manufacturing is the implementation of the Internet of Things (IoT).
 By building an internet-based system into existing production lines, companies can lower production costs and improve employee safety.
 Industrial workplaces may also start using more robotics-based technology to help boost productivity.